-The newest funded program at CIE is the NSF-supported AGEP Transformation FRAME (Frontiers of Research and Academic Models of Excellence).
+The NSF AGEP - Transformation FRAME (Frontiers of Research and Academic Models of Excellence) program is committed to increasing diversity in the academy in Science, Technology, Engineering, and Mathematics (STEM).
 FRAME Fellows receive pedagogic training and conduct research at Stony Brook University and/or Brookhaven National Laboratory.
-Eligible applicants are top STEM scholars who are US citizens.
-Fellowships are available at two levels via The Doctoral Student Path and The Postdoctoral Scientist Path.
+Fellowships are available at two levels via the Doctoral Student Path and the Postdoctoral Scientist Path.
 Seed funds for research projects and other research support are also available to FRAME Fellows.
-For more information, please contact firstname.lastname@example.org

-The goal of the NSF Bridge to the Doctorate Program is to increase the number of underrepresented minority students admitted into science, technology, engineering, and mathematics (STEM) graduate programs.
-Each Bridge to the Doctorate fellow receives a stipend for two years, a full tuition scholarship, fee coverage, and health insurance.
+The goal of the NSF Bridge to the Doctorate Program is to increase the number of underrepresented minority students admitted into Science, Technology, Engineering, and Mathematics (STEM) graduate programs.
+Bridge to the Doctorate fellows receive a two-year stipend, a tuition scholarship, fee coverage, and health insurance.
 Fellows are also given specialized academic support in the way of tutoring and writing and exam workshops.
-In order to apply, students must meet the eligibility guidelines and have been admitted in to graduate program at Stony Brook University.

-IRACDA is the Institutional Research and Academic Career Development Award.
-Stony Brook’s NY-CAPS Program (New York Consortium for the Advancement of Postdoctoral Scholars) is one of 19 IRACDA sites funded across the US by the NIH National Institute of General Medical Sciences.
-IRACDA Scholars are selected for their promise in academic careers and their commitment to increasing diversity in the academy.
-NY-CAPS Scholars engage in mentored research at Stony Brook, and mentored teaching experience at our underrepresented minority-serving partner institutions: CUNY Brooklyn College, SUNY College at Old Westbury, and Suffolk County Community College.
-Scholars also receive general and individualized pedagogical training, and become part of a national network of scientist-teachers.
+Stony Brook’s NY-CAPS Program (New York Consortium for the Advancement of Postdoctoral Scholars) Program is one of 19 Institutional Research and Academic Career Development Award (IRACDA) sites funded across the United States by the NIH.
+IRACDA Postdoctoral Scholars are selected for their promise in academic careers and their commitment to increasing diversity in the academy.
+Scholars engage in research at Stony Brook and receive teaching experience at minority-serving partner institutions.
+Scholars also receive general and individualized pedagogical training and become part of a national network of scientist-teachers.

-The multidisciplinaty REU site at Stony Brook University has a focus on the application of nanotechnology and nanomaterials to societal needs in health, energy and the environment.
-The program is a summer research experience for academically talented undergraduates, qualified, motivated and interested in the nanotechnology field.
-Priority deadline is March 23, rolling thereafter.-
+The multidisciplinary Research Experiences for Undergraduates (REU) program at Stony Brook University has a focus on the application of nanotechnology and nanomaterials to societal needs in health, energy, and the environment.
+The program is a summer research experience for academically talented undergraduates, qualified, motivated, and interested in the nanotechnology field.

 The W. Burghardt Turner Fellowship is a Graduate Fellowship Program for qualified underrepresented students whose immediate academic plans include obtaining graduate or professional degrees in a variety of disciplines including the biological sciences, physical sciences, social sciences, medicine, humanities, engineering, and the arts.
 This fellowship is offered based on nomination by the candidate's department.